 Your new home will have limited parking, but you should be able to find recommendations in the welcome guide for your building in case the person helping you move wants to stay for a few hours.

 When you arrive, you should follow the signs and instructions from staff.
-You may need to join a socially distanced queue for check-in.
 Once at reception, you’ll need to show your photo ID.
 The team will then give you your keys and give you directions to your room.

 All that’s left is to unload the car and take your things to your room.
-Unfortunately, the team will not be able to help you with your things due to social distancing.
-If you need help because of a disability or health condition, please let us know by emailing firstname.lastname@example.org.
+If you need help because of a disability or health condition, please let us know by emailing email@example.com.

 And if you’re living in a shared flat with other students, have a look at our guide to breaking the ice and overcoming any first day awkwardness.